AlexBalanoiu/SQL_DATASCIENCE_PR/README.md

 Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.

 ![Top Paying Skills](assets/2_top_paying_roles_skills.png)
-*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; ChatGPT generated this graph from my SQL query results*
+*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; I used python to generate this graph from my SQL query results*

 ### 3. In-Demand Skills for Data Analysts